wintercooled/flask-api-wrapper-for-gdk/README.md

 /api/v1/example_auth
 ```

-You can add more endpoints by wrapping the functions in the `gdk_wallet` class
-within the GDKWallet class and making those callable from the API routes
-provided through `api.py`.

-If the method does not exist in `gdk_wallet` class and is available through the
-GDK code you will need to add it yourself first.
-GDK README and reference
+GDK README and reference documentation:
-documentation:

 [https://github.com/Blockstream/gdk](https://github.com/Blockstream/gdk)

 [https://gdk.readthedocs.io/en/latest/](https://gdk.readthedocs.io/en/latest/)

-## Installation and dependancies
+## Installation and set up

 For this we'll use a virtual environment, although this is not required.

-We'll specify the version of Python to use, Python 3.9 in this case as it
+We'll specify the version of Python to use, Python 3.9 in this case, as it
 matches the latest GDK Python wheel.
+You can build GDK to target a different
+version of Python, if needed, by following the instructions [here](https://github.com/Blockstream/gdk#java-and-python-wrappers).

-If you cannot get GDK to work with your
+If you cannot get GDK to work with your installed version of Python you can try
-installed version of Python you can try installing Python version 3.9 or you
+installing Python version 3.9 or you can use the `venv` folder in this
-can use the `venv` folder in this repository as it has Python 3.9.1
+repository as it has Python 3.9.1 already installed.

-installed.
+To create a new virtual environment:

 ```
 virtualenv -p /usr/bin/python3.9 venv